UCBerkeleySETI/turbo_seti/README.md

 1. Install pypi package "cupy":  `python3 -m pip install cupy`
 2. Run the executable this way:  `turboSETI <FULL_PATH_TO_INPUT_HDF5_FILE> -g y [OTHER OPTIONS]`

+Once you are using a GPU, you may also want to use the `--single_precision=y` flag, to use float32 rather than float64 processing.
+Each of these changes has the potential to roughly double turboSETI's speed, although performance improvements always depend on the details of your hardware and data set.

 ## Usage

 ### Expected Input File Format